 The general provision in the paragraphs above forbidding governing bodies to borrow money shall not apply to schemes operated by Southwark as set out in paragraphs 4.9 and 4.10.
+Governing bodies do not act as agents of the LA when repaying loans

-Schools are reminded that using credit cards constitutes a form of borrowing, and accordingly schools are not permitted to apply or use credit cards for borrowing funds purposes.
-Schools are permitted to use any scheme which the Secretary of State has said is available to schools without current approval, currently including the Salix scheme, which is designed to promote energy saving.
+Schools are reminded that using credit cards constitutes a form of borrowing, and accordingly schools are not permitted to apply or use credit cards for borrowing fund purposes.
+If, therefore, schools opt to use credit cards or charge cards for purchasing items that cannot be purchased using cheque payments, no interest should be incurred by the school with balances fully cleared on a monthly basis.

-The governing body should authorise the use of procurement cards, including charge cards only after considering the potential risk and reviewing the procedures detailed in the Schools Financial Procedures Manual.
+The governing body can authorise the use of procurement cards, including charge cards only after considering the potential risk and reviewing the procedures detailed in the schools financial procedures manual.